seananderson/metafolio/inst/ms/ms.md

 currently abundant, and maintaining metapopulations with some populations near each other and others further apart [@mcelhany2000].

-However, salmonid populations in the Pacific Northwest are already heavily impacted [e.g. @gustafson2007] and VSP and CU guidelines have not yet been effectively implemented for most populations.
-Since European-Americans arrived, 29% of 1400 historical salmonid populations in the Pacific Northwest and California have been lost [@gustafson2007].
+However, salmon populations in the Pacific Northwest are already heavily impacted [e.g. @gustafson2007] and VSP and CU guidelines have not yet been effectively implemented for most populations.
+Since European-Americans arrived, 29% of 1400 historical salmon populations in the Pacific Northwest and California have been lost [@gustafson2007].
 Furthermore, 44% of salmon habitat in the western US (in the lower 48 states) has been lost to dams and other freshwater blockages [@mcclure2008a].
-Changes to habitat combined with increasing climate variability has led to disturbance regimes that differ substantially in the frequency, magnitude, and duration from historical patterns, and threatens the resilience of salmonid populations [@waples2009].
+Changes to habitat combined with increasing climate variability has led to disturbance regimes that differ substantially in the frequency, magnitude, and duration from historical patterns, and threatens the resilience of salmon populations [@waples2009].
 Many remaining populations rely on hatcheries for long-term population viability --- creating substantial evolutionary risks such as outbreeding depression, genetic homogenization, reduced effective population